openservicemesh/osm/DESIGN.md

 	// ListSMIPolicies lists SMI policies.
 	ListSMIPolicies() ([]*split.TrafficSplit, []service.K8sServiceAccount, []*spec.HTTPRouteGroup, []*target.TrafficTarget)

-	// ListEndpointsForService returns the list of provider endpoints corresponding to a service ListEndpointsForService(service.MeshService) ([]endpoint.Endpoint, error)

 	// ExpectProxy catalogs the fact that a certificate was issued for an Envoy proxy and this is expected to connect to XDS.
 	ExpectProxy(certificate.CommonName)